virtualramblas/gromacs_smolagent/README.md

 ## Warning
 This is still a work in progress and doesn't cover yet all the phases of MD simulations (see the roadmap image below): expect multiple changes to the code in the incoming weeks.
 Any constructive feedback is welcome.
 ![Project_Roadmap](images/Gromacs_Smolagents_roadmap.png)
-The current version of this solution is based on a single agent.
-In plan a future multi-agent release.
+The first version of this solution was based on a single agent.
+The current one is multi-agent based.
 ## Usage
 This project supports only Linux and MacOS.
 It isn't tested on Windows nor WSL (Windows Subsystem for Linux).
 #### Prerequisites